NeRV360: Neural Representation for 360-Degree Videos with a Viewport Decoder: Introduction

 \section{Introduction}

-360-degree video content has become increasingly popular in applications for virtual reality \cite{matoba2019vr8k}\cite{eltobgy2020mobile}.
+360-degree video content has become increasingly popular in applications for virtual reality \cite{matoba2019vr8k, eltobgy2020mobile}.
 Viewing devices, such as head-mounted displays or touchscreen displays, typically show only a limited viewport at any given time, unlike conventional videos.
 To maintain visual quality in these viewports, high-resolution 360-degree video is essential because viewports rendered from the entire panoramic frame contain far fewer pixels.
 However, increasing resolution also significantly increases video data size, necessitating more efficient compression techniques.

-To address the growing demand for efficient video compression, implicit neural representations for videos (NeRV) \cite{NEURIPS2021_b4418237}\cite{10205438}\cite{10658449}\cite{gao2025givic}\cite{fujihashi2024fv}\cite{hayami2025neural} have emerged as a promising approach.
-These methods encode a target video by overfitting a neural network and subsequently decode it through a feedforward inference process, offering a simple yet effective alternative to conventional codecs.
+To address the growing demand for efficient video compression, end-to-end video compression approaches \cite{jia2025towards, zhang2025flavc, regensky2025beyond, arai2025neural, guo2025generative} have emerged.
+Among these, implicit neural representations for videos (NeRV) \cite{NEURIPS2021_b4418237, li2022nerv, 10205438, 10658449, wu2024qs,wei2024snerv, 10871929, 10566345, gao2025pnvc, chen2024fast, 10849907, kwan2024nvrc, gao2025givic, fujihashi2024fv, hayami2025neural, ling2025multi} have delivered competitive compression performance.
+NeRV-based methods encode a target video by overfitting a neural network and subsequently decode it through a feedforward inference process, offering a simple yet effective alternative to conventional codecs.
 The original NeRV framework \cite{NEURIPS2021_b4418237}, which uses frame indices as input, has undergone substantial development, evolving into HNeRV \cite{10205438}, where a ConvNeXt-based encoder \cite{liu2022convnet} generates embeddings as input.
 Further improvements were introduced by Boosting-NeRV \cite{10658449}, which employs a conditional decoder with a temporal-aware affine transform (TAT) module.
-The current state-of-the-art, GIViC \cite{gao2025givic}, achieves better compression efficiency than Versatile Video Coding (VVC), demonstrating the strong potential of NeRV-based approaches.
+The current state-of-the-art, GIViC \cite{gao2025givic}, achieves better compression efficiency than Versatile Video Coding (VVC) \cite{9503377}, demonstrating the strong potential of NeRV-based approaches.

 Despite these advances, applying NeRV to high-resolution videos remains challenging due to substantial memory requirements and limited decoding speed.
 Prior works have mainly targeted resolutions up to 2K, often overlooking scalability issues for ultra-high-resolution content such as 360-degree videos.
 Prior approaches decode the entire panoramic frame before extracting the viewport, resulting in high computational cost and making real-time processing infeasible on GPUs with limited memory.
 For example, even with half-precision computation and a compact model size of 2.2M for 6K-resolution sequences, HNeRV-Boost \cite{10658449} requires approximately 30\,GiB of GPU memory for decoding, making real-time applications impractical.